babangsund/babangsund.com/src/blog/relay_local_state_management.md

 published: true
 ---

+*It's easy!*

 Amongst the shrouds of the Relay source code, there are many a treasure to be found.
-One of these treasures is rumoured to be none other than local state.
+One of these treasures is rumoured to be none other, than local state.

 Local state?
 Like a local government?